Join Us for A Worship Gathering

 What’s the music like?

-During the 8AM service, we sing hymns led by the piano or organ and follow the liturgy of the hymnal.
-The 9:45AM & 11:30AM services are led by a worship team and usually includes a mixture of piano, acoustic guitar, strings, percussion and vocals.
+During the 8a service, we sing hymns led by the piano or organ and follow the liturgy of the hymnal.
+The 9:45a & 11:30a services are led by a worship team and usually includes a mixture of piano, acoustic guitar, strings, percussion and vocals.

 How do people dress?

-People wear everything from Michigan shirts to sundresses.
-In general the early birds at the 8AM service lean more towards the khaki and collared shirt end of the spectrum, whereas the later crowd embraces the casual jeans and sweaters.
+People wear everything from Michigan t-shirts to sundresses.
+In general the early birds at the 8a service lean more towards the khaki and collared shirt end of the spectrum, whereas the later crowd embraces the casual jeans and sweaters.

 What about my kids?

 Bring them!
 We love them!
-At ULC we welcome kids in the service but there are also locations to step out if necessary.
+At ULC we welcome kids in our worship gatherings and there are also locations for parents to step out with children, if they’d like.
 Our church body feels like a family where the parents, young professionals and college students alike get to know the kids and enjoy their energy.

 Can I take Communion?

-We welcome EVERYONE to join us as we circle the altar during communion!
+We welcome EVERYONE to join us for communion!
 Because Communion is a statement of our unity of faith, we ask that only those who have been baptized, prepared themselves, and share our beliefs receive communion.
 If our beliefs are new or unfamiliar to you, or you are not prepared to receive communion today, please join us around the altar and cross your arms over your chest to indicate you will not be receiving communion today.
 And then after the service please speak with the pastor or ask someone to point out an elder to have a conversation about what we believe and to answer any questions you may have.

 How can I get connected?